 As discussed in the antibody response section above, exposure characterization risk of bias assessment examined consistency and reliability of the exposure measures and whether exposure was assessed in a relevant time-window for development of the outcome.
 Maternal serum PFOS were used as the exposure metric for all three studies examining potential effects of prenatal exposure on infectious disease in children (Fei et al. 2010, Okada et al. 2012, Granum et al. 2013).
 Although the studies cannot exclude the potential impact of post-natal exposure directly to children, maternal concentrations of PFOS are considered good measures of fetal exposure due to the strong positive correlations (e.g., Pearson's correlation between 0.79 - 0.93) reported between maternal PFOS and cord blood PFOS (Glynn et al. 2012).
-Given the slow clearance and long biological half-life of PFOS in humans (2 to 5 years)(Olsen et al. 2007a, Kudo 2015), a single sample during pregnancy is considered a good measure of PFOS exposure.
+Given the slow clearance and long biological half-life of PFOS in humans (2 to 8 years)(Olsen et al. 2007a, Kudo 2015), a single sample during pregnancy is considered a good measure of PFOS exposure.
 Risk-of-bias assessment of important confounders included age, sex, race/ethnicity, smoking, body mass index, alcohol consumption, and variables that represent socioeconomic status based on prior reports of associations with PFOS exposure levels (Calafat et al. 2007, Nelson et al. 2010) and immune outcomes (WHO 1996, Dallaire et al. 2005).
 Most studies included consideration of all the important confounders listed in the protocol at a minimum but did not adjust for potential effects of PFOA or other PFAAs.
+Duration of breastfeeding was considered as a confounder the Granum et al. (2013) study because of evidence that breast feeding may support immune function and duration of breastfeeding may affect PFAA exposure as well (Karrman et al. 2007).
+The failure to adjust for breastfeeding in the other studies may result in an underestimation of the association between PFOS and infectious disease incidence.
 The Fei et al. (2010) and Granum et al. (2013) studies were rated probably high risk of bias for consideration of confounding for limited ability to differentiate the effects of PFOS from PFOA or other PFAAs.
 The risk of bias of the infectious disease outcome assessment was rated probably low for most studies as their methods included questionnaires relying on medical records, assessment by interviewer, or parent's report of doctor diagnosis.
 Outcome assessment in the Okada et al. (2012) study was rated probably high risk of bias because it was completed using a mothers' self-administered questionnaire with no evidence that the questionnaire was validated (and the authors did not respond to email request for clarification).
 All of the studies were rated probably low or definitely low risk of bias for exposure characterization (see Figure D20 and Figure D21).